A hand with long nails holding two cards; the white card has Ana Smith written on it, and the black one has SSN.

 Can someone access my bank account with my Social Security number?

-No, because you would have to provide even more personal details to authenticate your identity like physical evidence of your passport, ID, driver’s license, etc.
+No, because you would have to provide even more personal details to authenticate your identity, such as physical evidence of your passport, ID, driver’s license, etc.

 Is it safe to give someone my SSN?